Category Archives: Xanax, Ambian, Valium, Ativan, anti-depressants,

 The Vegas Nerve

 The vagus nerve is the longest nerve in the body.
-It originates in the brain as cranial nerve ten and travels down through the neck and then passes about the digestive system, liver, spleen, pancreas, heart, and lungs.
+It originates in the brain as cranial nerve and then travels down through the neck and then passes down to the digestive system, liver, spleen, pancreas, heart, and lungs.

 Yin vs. Yang